ankushaggarwal/pymecht/docs/source/theory_biax.rst

 length :math:`\Delta l_\alpha = (\lambda_\alpha-1)L_{l_\alpha 0}`, and
 strain :math:`\epsilon_\alpha = (\lambda_\alpha-1)`.
 Given deformation
-(in terms of stretch/change in length, strain, or deformed length), the force measure can be calculated using disp_controlled function.
+(in terms of stretch/change in length, strain, or deformed length), the force measure can be calculated using :py:meth:`SampleExperiment.disp_controlled` function.
-Conversely, given stress or force, any of the deformation metric are solved iteratively.
+Conversely, given stress or force, any of the deformation metric are solved iteratively via :py:meth:`SampleExperiment.force_controlled` function.

-PlanarBiaxialExtension samples can be “layered” via LayeredPlanarBiaxial.
+:py:class:`PlanarBiaxialExtension` samples can be “layered” via :py:class:`LayeredPlanarBiaxial`.
 Such a setup can be used for representing, for example, tissues that have multiple layers with different material models and possibly even different reference lengths.
 The result would be that there is no zero stress state for the layered sample.
 One has to